 I am an Assistant Professor of Data Analytics at Denison University.
 Data Analytics is an exciting new major, taught from a liberal arts perspective.
 In the Data Analytics major, we combine data wrangling, statistical/analytical approaches, and programming skills with overarching foundations in ethics, communication, and creative problem solving.
 I’m excited to be here joining my passions of teaching reproducible research and data skills with ecological investigation.

-Currently, I teach and develop courses in the Data Analytics program.
+I teach and develop courses in the Data Analytics program.
 In these classes we work on core skills for data science, using hands-on problem-based learning techniques.
 Students also learn strategies for project management, team collaboration, and both technical and non-technical scientific communication, while also connecting to the liberal arts through artistic perspective, ethical challenges, historical development, and social justice issues.

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author and do not necessarily reflect the views of Denison University.